jitrc/tau2-enhanced/AI_REPORT.md

 The implementation maintains high engineering standards:

-- **Professional Reporting:** Print-ready HTML reports with executive summaries
+- **Professional Reporting:** Print-ready HTML reports with executive summaries.
-- **Type Safety:** Complete type hints throughout the codebase
+- **Type Safety:** Complete type hints throughout the codebase.
-- **Comprehensive Testing:** Full test coverage for all analytical components
+- **Comprehensive Testing:** Full test coverage for all analytical components.
-- **Modular Design:** Clean separation of logging, analysis, and visualization
+- **Modular Design:** A clean separation of logging, analysis, and visualization.
-- **Extensibility:** Simple addition of new domains and analysis methods
+- **Extensibility:** Simple addition of new domains and analysis methods.
-- **Zero Configuration:** Automatic setup eliminates deployment friction
+- **Zero Configuration:** Automatic setup eliminates deployment friction.

 This work demonstrates how rigorous analysis of evaluation limitations can drive practical innovations that advance both AI research and industry applications while maintaining the highest standards of software engineering and technical communication.